 The University of Mississippi Medical Center Neuroscience Intensive Care Fellowship Program is accepting applications for fellowship years to begin July 1, 2019 (out of match) and July 1, 2020 (SF match).

-UMMC's Neuroscience Intensive Care Unit (NSICU) offers the state’s most extensive care for patients with potentially life-threatening brain and central nervous system conditions, such as massive stroke, bleeding in and around the brain, brain tumors or trauma, severe seizures and spinal cord disorders as well as those recovering from neurosurgery.
+University of Mississippi Medical Center (UMMC) Neuroscience Intensive Care Unit (NSICU) offers the state’s most extensive care for patients with potentially life-threatening brain and central nervous system conditions, such as massive stroke, bleeding in and around the brain, brain tumors or trauma, severe seizures and spinal cord disorders, as well as those recovering from neurosurgery.

 Interested applicants will submit:

 For more information, email Christa Ohana V. Nobleza.